customink/strainer/README.md

 -----
 Strainer is a command line tool.
 The first thing you should do is add the following entry into your `.gitignore` and `chefignore` files:

-    colander
+    .colander

-The `colander` is where strainer puts all your temporary files for testing.
+The `.colander` directory is where strainer puts all your temporary files for testing.
+You should not commit it to source control, nor should you upload it if sharing this cookbook with the community.

 Next, create a `Colanderfile`.
 Cookbook-level Colanderfiles will take precedence over root-level ones.
 For simplicity, let's just create one in the root of our chef repository: